toghrul-guluzade/GreenLeaf-Network-Setup/README.md

 To meet the requirements, I selected a Cisco 1941 router for communication with the ISP, serving as the default gateway.
 Two 2960-24TT switches were set up to establish two sub-networks for the Staff and Guest facilities.
 DHCP servers were added to each sub-network to provide IP addresses automatically.

+*Note: To review the project file, use Cisco Packet Tracer.*

 ## Network Configuration

 ### Router